London Lit Lab was created by Lily Dunn and Zoe Gilbert.

 “Lily’s lessons were very enjoyable; she was confident and had good control over the class.
 Lily always brought something new and interesting and it never felt like another boring class I had to go to.” – Ellie

 Zoe Gilbert is an author, creative writing teacher and mentor specialising in short fiction.
-Her stories have been published in anthologies and journals around the world, and have won prizes including the Costa Short Story Award 2014.
-Her first book will be published in 2018 by Bloomsbury.
+Her stories have been published in anthologies and journals around the world, and have won prizes including the Costa Short Story Award.
+Her first book, Folk, is published in 2018 by Bloomsbury.
 She is working on a PhD in Fiction and Creative Writing, focusing on the influence of folk tales on contemporary short stories.
 As host of the Short Story Critique Group at Waterstones Piccadilly, and co-host the Short Story Club at the Word Factory (where she is Associate Editor), she has many years’ experience of critiquing fiction.
-She has also taught creative writing classes to adults and teenagers, and is co-director of London Lit Lab.
+She is co-director of London Lit Lab.

 “Zoe consistently offers excellent insights and points to consider that never fail to strengthen my work and help me see problems I’ve hitherto been blind to.
 Her sensitivity and positive approach ensure the critique group is always supportive and the advice constructive.” – Kerry